mattsam1234/multinational-retail-data-centralisation793/README.md

 4. Run the main.py file

 If all your credentials are correct then the file will pull and clean data from all the sources and then push it to your local Postgres instance

+5. Setting up the Star Schema

+Run the functions in the star_schema_functions.sql file to setup the schema and create correct table associations

+6. Should you choose to want the answers to the questions provided to me, run the queries in the data_queries.sql file.